MiguelCastillo/azureContainer/README.md

 $ zureup
 ```

-And running the following command will just list all the files in the container `dist`.
+And running the command below will just list all the files in the container `dist`.

 ```
 $ zurels